 - tell the patient what happened, which could include explaining how the particular set of circumstances arose

-- explain what will happen next (usually an investigation with a focus on reducing future occurrences).
+- explain what will happen next (usually an investigation with a focus on learning lessons and reducing future occurrences).

 Dishonesty is an important finding in complaints made to the Medical Council and may increase the likelihood of a sanction being imposed (including, for serious cases, erasure from the register - see Law Society of Ireland v Herlihy IEHC 122).
 There are several circumstances that can give rise to a finding of dishonest conduct, including allegations of plagiarism, falsification of CVs, and falsification of clinical records, as well as convictions, such as for fraud.

-However, it is important to stress that findings of dishonesty against doctors by the Medical Council are uncommon; approximately 30 cases a year (to put it in context, there are over 20,000 registered medical practitioners).
+However, it is important to stress that findings of dishonesty against doctors by the Medical Council are uncommon.
 But it is important to highlight that some of the allegations, such as plagiarism or an exaggerated CV, are often inadvertent and due to inadequate checks or attention to detail.

 - Do: check carefully any document that goes out under your name to ensure it is accurate - it's your responsibility to make sure it is.